-THERE are always two classes amongst those who witness the effects upon others of a Baptism of the Holy Ghost.
-Some will honestly but wonderingly ask, "What meaneth this?"
-(Acts ii., 12), and will humbly seek to understand the cause.
-Others will not be inclined to believe in the mighty working of the Living God in this age; and will easily suggest a natural cause for the extraordinary effects (ver.
+THERE are always two classes amongst those who witness the effects upon others of a baptism of the Holy Ghost.
+Some will honestly but wonderingly ask, "What meaneth this ?"
+(Acts 2: 12), and will humbly seek to understand the cause.
+Others will not be inclined to believe in the mighty working of the living God in this age; and will easily suggest a natural cause for the extraordinary effects (v.
 13).
 If a man is full of the Holy Ghost, they will ascribe his power in preaching to intellectual ability, and his fire to natural zeal, and his deep longing for the salvation of others to the school of thought in which he has lived.
 But let us have eyes to recognise the Holy Ghost.
 These other things are good, but the Holy Ghost gives a power, and a fire, and a discernment that other things can never pretend to give.

 Peter hears what is being said, and it stirs him up.
-He rises to speak in all the glow of a fresh Baptism of the Holy Ghost.
+He rises to speak in all the glow of a fresh baptism of the Holy Ghost.
 His words are full of power.
 The mystery of God's will has been made known to him, and he sees that this gift of the Spirit is for all.
 He proves this with such authority, and shows them the way to obtain Him with such clearness, that this chapter is the best guide-book to souls seeking to be endued with spiritual power.
-Let us stand with these Jerusalem people, and listen to what he has to say to us.
+Let us stand with those people of Jerusalem, and listen to what he has to say to us.

-That little Church of 120 men and women, full of the Holy Ghost, forms the text of his address.
+The little Church of 120 men and women, full of the Holy Ghost, forms the text of his address.
 The sight of them prepares the hearts of the hearers to hear his word.
-Such a Church now is the most melting and convincing argument to others, that God still can indwell and possess the hearts of men.
+Such a Church now is the most melting and convincing argument to others that God can indwell and possess the hearts of men.

 He begins by saying that the blessing they have received is nothing more than might have been expected from God's promises.
-He had promised, "In the last days I will pour out my Spirit."
-Now He had accomplished it.
+He had promised, "In the last days I will pour out My Spirit," Now He had accomplished it.
 A new dispensation had begun, and Pentecost was a specimen of how mightily God was going to work in it.
-God never limited the outpouring of the Spirit to one day.
+God never limited the outpuring of the Spirit to one day.
 He promised that He should be poured forth " in those days," that is, on many days.
 Pentecost is one of many such days that God has given, and will give.

-Of every such outpouring there will be six results (ver.
-17-21):---
+Of every such outpouring there will be five results (Acts 2: 17-21)-

-(1).-Men and women shall be inspired by the Holy Ghost to preach, and to praise, and to pray.
+1. Men and women will be inspired and enabled by the Holy Ghost to preach, and to praise, and to pray (vv.
+18, 47; 3: 1).